 There are different kinds of group tours depending on the agency.
 I recommend that when you arrive at the airport, take a bunch of leaflets from different tour agencies.
 Then you’ll see what is approximately the price level for the tours and what is the variation between the tours from different agencies.

-The regular tours that everyone in Coron should do are Tour A and Tour B. They consist of all the most important sights such as Kayangan Lake, Barracuda Lake and Twin Lagoon.
+The regular Coron tours that everyone should do are Tour A and Tour B. They consist of all the most important sights such as Kayangan Lake, Barracuda Lake and Twin Lagoon.
 If you don’t have much time in Coron, you can do an Ultimate Tour which is a combination tour of all the most popular sights.
 The downside of an Ultimate Tour is that you won’t have that much time per one place because you will visit so many during the day.

 Reef and wreck tour

 Love snorkeling?
 Then the reef and wreck tour is like made for you!
 As the name says, on this tour you will see two ship wrecks and a couple of snorkeling spots.
 You will have a lunch under the palm trees at Calumbuyan Island.
+This is the best snorkeling tour out of all the Coron tours!

 The main things to see on this tour are the Lusong gunboat and Lusong Coral Garden.
 Lusong gunboat is a really cool ship wreck because it’s in shallow waters so you get to see the wreck already from the surface.
 If you want to take a closer look at the wreck, you can free dive.
 Just go 2-3 meters under the surface and you get to see the wreck really close!
 The wreck is turned sideways so you get to see both the bottom and the deck of the ship.